setms/book/docs/engineering-process/analysis.md

 A SEW should support and guide the software development process, helping teams adopt the right practices at the right time.

+## Software engineering as a team sport

 Since professional software development is highly collaborative, a SEW must aid collaboration.
 The output of one member should flow effortlessly to the next, like a well-practiced sports team passing the ball around.

+In our current reality, handoffs are usually not this smooth.
+A software development team is seldom a real team, but usually a collection of individuals each working in isolation and throwing output over the wall.
+Such handoffs imply queues with associated wait times, which can be significant.

+A SEW should help the work flow faster through the team.
+It should collect flow metrics @@Pereira2024 that identify and help the team improve the bottleneck @@Goldratt1984.
+It should also promote practices that improve flow, like software teaming @@Pearl2018 @@Meadows2022.

+Most importantly, a SEW should make it easy to collaborate.
+It should make progress visible to all team members and make it clear where each can best contribute their special skills at each moment.